3dem/emhub/docs/user_manual/configuration/entry_forms.rst

 Entry Forms
 ===========

 Entry forms define entries that can be used in projects.
-Each entry needs a parameters definition in JSON format from which the GUI will be generated and the data will be stored.
+Each entry needs parameters definition in JSON format from which the GUI will be generated and the data will be stored.